jordanwjolly/rpi-digital-water-bath/README.md

 SUMMARY

-This is a basic bang-bang temperature controller used for maintaining desired tempreatures in up to 8 seperate aquatic environments simultaneously.
+This is a basic bang-bang temperature controller used for maintaining desired temperatures in up to 8 seperate aquatic environments simultaneously.
 It can be used to both heat, and cool an environment based off a desired temperature profile curve.

 The system uses the following Hardware: